Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Fast Fashion Competition:

-The Problems With Fast Fashions
+The Problems With Fast Fashion

 Fast fashion, a term used to describe clothing designs that move quickly from the catwalk to stores to meet new trends, is often associated with negative environmental and ethical impacts.
 Here’s an exploration of why it’s viewed negatively from both dimensions: